 Destin/Fort Walton Beach Airport (VPS)

 Another viable option in a pinch for travelers to the Alabama Gulf Coast might be the small regional airport in Destin/Ft.
 Walton Beach (VPS).
 VPS is about a 2 hour drive to Gulf Shores, but if you can get a non-stop flight there, it would be quicker than booking a connecting flight into either PNS or MOB.
-VPS has service on Delta, American, Southwest, and Allegiant and is small and easy to navigate.
+VPS has service on Delta, American, Southwest, Allegiant, and Sun Country and is small and easy to navigate.
 I’ve used it often for trips we’ve taken to the Florida Panhandle.

 More Airport Options Coming Soon?

 While visitors arriving by air have to drive a bit to reach Alabama’s beaches, there are more options on the near-term horizon to watch for future trips.

 The general aviation airport in Gulf Shores just a couple of miles from the beach got a new air traffic control tower and a new name last year – Gulf Shores International.
 The airport authority is in talks to bring commercial service to the airport within the next two years.
 There are plans to construct a new passenger terminal as well.